nomada314/starter-academic/content/post/eg.md

 La participación será evaluada a través de la lectura previa del material, preguntas durante la clase  y contestando preguntas. <br>
 Para la presentación, cada estudiante buscará una artículo científico, en cualquier área de Química, en el cual los datos estén disponibles en internet o en el mismo artículo y replicará las gráficas y análisis básicos hechos en este.
 Se debe entregar el código en `R` utilizado.

+### Ejercicios

+Chemists at Kyushu University examined the linear relationship between maximum absorption rate $Y$ (in nanomoles) and the Hammett substituent constant $x$ for metacyclophane compounds.
+The data for variants of two compounds are given in the `ORGCHEM.XLS` file.
+The variants of compound 1 are labeled 1a, 1b, 1d, 1e,1f, 1g, and 1h; the variants of compound 2 are 2a, 2b, 2c, and 2d.

+1. Plot the data.
+Use two different plotting symbols for the two compunds.
+What do you observe?
+2. Using only the data for compound 1, fit the model $E(Y) = \beta_0 +\beta_1 x$.
+3. Assess the adequacy of the model.
+Use $\alpha = 0.01$

 <!--
 ### Taller